 However, the structure of fares under the determination could potentially make it more difficult to implement e-ticketing.
 Many stakeholder submissions raised concerns that the current fare structure is not able to accommodate integrated electronic ticketing.
-However, the available evidence suggests that this concern is not justified, and that distance-based fares have the potential to be more equitable than the alternatives.
+However, the available evidence suggests that this concern is not justified, and that distance-based fares should be workable under e-ticketing and have the potential to be more equitable than the alternatives.